google/closure-compiler-npm/packages/google-closure-compiler/README.md

 *Please don't cross post to both Stackoverflow and Closure Compiler Discuss.*

-The compiler is distributed as a Java jar and a JavaScript library.
-Mac OS, Linux and Windows also have native binaries.
+The compiler is distributed as a Java jar or as Mac OS, Linux and Windows native binaries.

 ### Native Binary Version
 On Linux, Mac OS and Windows, optional dependencies will install a native binary of the compiler.